Dereboyu Avenue: British rule and independence

 At the southern part of the avenue, near the Green Line today, lies a historical Armenian cemetery.
 Based on records, the use of this area for burial purposes is estimated to date back to the 15th century, but the graves in the area are thought to have been destroyed by the Venetian administration in the 1560s, as all that stood immediately outside the city walls was destroyed for security purposes against the imminent Ottoman attack.
 The first modern burials in this cemetery are thought to have taken place in around 1810.
 The burials continued until 1931 and the cemetery was maintained until 1963.

 It was known as "Shakespeare Avenue" during British rule.
 Older generations referred to the avenue as "Mehmet Akif Avenue", but to describe it, the phrase "dere boyundaki cadde" ("the avenue along the river") was used as it lies along the Pedieos River.
 The British administration built an elevated road, named "Irish Bridge", from the avenue across the river, but the road was flooded during winter.
 The Cyprus Government Railway track from Morphou to Nicosia passed through the avenue.
 The area was known as "Tabakhane" ("tannery") or "Tabana" in the first half of the century as the tannery was located in the avenue, next to the river where a plantation now exists, having been moved there from the Tabakhane quarter of the walled city in the 19th century by the British administration.
 Haşmet Muzaffer Gürkan described a "pervading foul odor" in the avenue, where there were "no signs of life" apart from a few dairy farms and the tannery before the 1950s.
 In 1953, as the Köşklüçiftlik quarter expanded into the avenue and the first houses were built, the tannery was moved to a village.
 The railway track was also dismantled in 1952, leaving behind a steel bridge and a long strip of land that was then converted to a park.

-In 1960, Public Instrument No. 162 of the British administration declared that the widening, realigning and development of the avenue was in public interests and would be undertaken.
+In 1960, Public Instrument No. 162 of the British administration declared that the widening, realigning and development of the avenue was in public interest and would be undertaken.
 The northern part of the Armenian cemetery was demolished in the 1960s during widening works, particularly when Fazıl Küçük moved his practice to the area 1963, which needed to be accommodated for.

 The name of the street was officially changed in the 1960s by the Nicosia Turkish Municipality into "Mehmet Akif Avenue" after Turkish poet Mehmet Akif Ersoy because it was "a remnant of the British colonial period".
 Considered to be an example of the Turkification of place names in Cyprus, the name change has provoked controversy within the context of Cypriotism.